Medication Aide Training Program

 Student Responsibility - Additional Expenses (Varies)

-- MA Textbook (available for purchase at the school for $125)
+- MA Program Textbook (available for purchase at the school for $95)

-- Drug Book-Current Year (available for purchase at the school for $60)
+- CURRENT MA Drug Book (available for purchase at the school for $60)

-- Scrubs (any color/pattern), shoes (closed toe non-skid soles or athletic shoes), a wristwatch, with a second hand (not digital)
+- A wristwatch, with a second hand (not digital)

 *OSBN Certification Fees

-* This fee is paid by the student to the OSBN after completion of the program for testing.
+* These fees are paid by the student to the OSBN after completion of the program for testing.

 **This fee is paid by the student after submitting the testing application and fee to the OSBN and receiving an emailed link from the OSBN.